htmlauthor/loopback-ssl/README.md

 ### Note:
 - To enforce generation of self signed certificates dynamically on startup, the ```key```, ```cert``` and ```ca```  options must be  empty and ```requestCert``` & ```rejectUnauthorized``` must be ```false```
-- This option will not work if Mutual SSL (Option 3) is enabled.

 ```js
   "httpMode": false,